Smoking prevention has been

 image of the Marlboro Reds

-advertisements is a quintessentially American male role model: rugged and
+advertisements is a quintessentially American male role model: rugged

 freedom-loving against the backdrop of the ‘Big Country’.
-But the industry has
+But the

-also successfully exploited product marketing specifically targeted at young
+also successfully exploited product marketing specifically targeted at

 women’s preoccupations with their weight.
-This in another
+This in

-indication of the importance of female smokers to tobacco companies’ economies.
+indication of the importance of female smokers to tobacco companies’

 Indeed, whole brands have been targeted entirely at women smokers, and